abdalariff/IoT-asset_bundle/README.md

 - Uses PySpark to continuously generate random data, mimicking EventHub streaming.

 ### Bronze Layer
-- Ingests raw telemetry into a structured Delta table.
+- Ingests raw IoT telemetry into a structured Delta table.
 - Preserves the original incoming schema and metadata.
 - Acts as the immutable source for downstream layers.